Digital Communication Methods Lab Thesis Funding Grants

 About the Digicomlab Thesis Funding Grants

-The Lab is providing financial support for theoretically-relevant and digitally innovative (research) master theses for semester 1 of the 2019-2020 academic year.
-This program follows a successful first round of theses that received the grants for the previous semester (read more about them here).
+The Lab is providing financial support for theoretically-relevant and digitally innovative (research) master theses for semester 1 of the 2020-2021 academic year.
+This program follows three successful rounds of theses that received the grants for the previous semesters.
+You can read about their results for 2018/19, 2019/20 s1 and 2019/20 s2.

 The selected thesis proposals will receive: